 - claiming only when the unused portion is unlikely to be used

 - the difference is less than 10%, and

 - it won’t have a clinical effect on the treatment

 Is it funded: Emtricibine with tenofovir

-Read our guide for pharmacists to assess whether a prescription for emtricibine with tenofovir is funded.
+Read our guide for pharmacists to assess whether a prescription for emtricibine with tenofovir is funded for PrEP.

 Is it funded: Blood glucose meters

 Are they funded for people on metformin or diet alone?

 No, they are not funded.
 Patients should discuss the need to test with their doctor.
 If a meter is needed, patients can pay for a meter at their pharmacy or contact the meter supplier, Pharmaco on 0800 458 267 (or 0800 GLUCOSE).